 Tip #3: the Math - No-Calculator Math Section Requires Thought.

-I know what you are saying, don't the other sections require thought?
+I know what you are saying, but don't the other sections require thought?
 Yes, but this section challenges your reasoning ability more than the others, so you need to change your mindset.
 Here's how: